macnetic/underrum-dk/content/about.md

 draft: false
 ---

-Magnus Oksbøl Therkelsen studies Electrical Engineering at the Technical University of Denmark, with focus space technologies.
-He is especially fond of remote sensing technologies and signal processing.
+Hi, my name is Magnus!

+I am a master student in Electrical Engineering at DTU - Technical University of Denmark.
+I have a bachelor in Earth and Space Physics and Engineering, also from DTU.
+My main professional interest is space technologies, especially satellite hardware and software,  electronics, signal processing, and remote sensing technologies.